MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-Contaminants and chemicals linked to cancer can be found in water, food, and various other ordinary products.
-Still, no kind of consumer products is accountable to less government direction than cosmetics and other personal products, including Lipstick.
-Though many of the contaminants and chemicals in cosmetics almost certainly present minimal risk, exposure to some is linked to substantial health issues, such as cancer.
+Contaminants and chemicals linked to cancer are found in water, food, and several other commonly used items.
+Yet, no category of consumer items is susceptible to less government management than cosmetics, including Lipstick.
+Although many of the chemicals in cosmetics most likely pose little risk, subjection to a few is linked to critical health disorders, such as cancer.